 What UMSL Economics grads do with their degree

 For undergraduate advising, contact Professor Greene or Professor Allison.

 How do I know when a course will be offered?

 I am struggling in my classes, what do I do?

 The Economics Resource Center (ERC, located in 452 SSB), provides peer tutors for principles of micro and macro; also depending on current staff, some tutors may be able to help with more advanced coursework.

-Remember that your instructor has office hours (Fall 2013 schedule coming soon).
+Remember that your instructor has office hours.
 Take advantage of this opportunity to talk to your instructor and seek advice.